-- 6-month spending exception (Code § 148(f)(4)(B) and Regulations § 1.148-7(c)). - (c) Special Elections Made with Respect to Spending Exception Elections.
+- (a) General.
+A portion of the Gross Proceeds of the Bonds may be exempt from rebate pursuant to one or more of the following exceptions.
+The exceptions typically will not apply with respect to all Gross Proceeds of the Bonds and will not otherwise affect the application of the Investment limitations described in Section 4.3.
+Unless specifically noted, the obligation to compute, and if necessary, to pay rebate as set forth in Section 4.6 applies even if a portion of the Gross Proceeds of the Bonds is exempt from the rebate requirement.
+To the extent all or a portion of the Bonds is exempt from rebate the Rebate Analyst may account for such fact in connection with its preparation of a rebate report described in Section 4.6. - (b) Applicable Spending Exceptions.
+The six-month spending exception of Code $\S$ 148(f)(4)(B) and Regulations $\S$ 1.148-7(c). - (c) Special Elections Made with Respect to Spending Exception Elections.
 No special elections are being made in connection with the application of the spending exceptions. - (d) Bona Fide Debt Service Fund.
-To the extent that the Debt Service Fund qualifies as a Bona Fide Debt Service Fund, Investment earnings in the fund cannot be taken into account in computing arbitrage rebate and yield reduction amounts (1) with respect to such portion that meets the 6-month, 18-month or 2-year spending exception, or (2) for a given Bond Year, if the gross earnings on the Debt Service Fund for such Bond Year are less than \$100,000.
+To the extent that the Debt Service Fund qualifies as a Bona Fide Debt Service Fund, Investment earnings in the fund cannot be taken into account in computing arbitrage rebate (1) with respect to such portion that meets the 6-month spending exception, or (2) for a given Bond Year, if the gross earnings on the Debt Service Fund for such Bond Year are less than \$100,000.
 If the average annual debt service on the Bonds does not exceed \$2,500,000, the \$100,000 earnings test may be treated as satisfied in every Bond Year. - (e) Documenting Application of Spending Exception.
-At any time prior to the first Computation Date, the Board may engage the Rebate Analyst to determine whether one or more spending exceptions has been satisfied, and the extent to which the Board must continue to comply with Section 4.6 hereof. - (f) General Requirements for Spending Exception.
-The following general requirements apply in determining whether a spending exception is met. - (1) Using Adjusted Gross Proceeds or Available Construction Proceeds to pay principal of any Bonds is not taken into account as an expenditure for purposes of meeting any of the spending tests. - (2) The 6-month spending exception generally is met if all Adjusted Gross Proceeds of the New Money Portion or the Refunding Portion, as applicable, are spent within 6 months following the Issue Date.
-The test may still be satisfied even if up to 5% of the sale proceeds remain at the end of the initial 6-month period, so long as this amount is spent within 1 year of the Issue Date. - (3) The 18-month spending exception generally is met if all Adjusted Gross Proceeds of the New Money Portion are spent in accordance with the following schedule:
+At any time prior to the first Computation Date, the City may engage the Rebate Analyst to determine whether one or more spending exceptions has been satisfied, and the extent to which the City must continue to comply with Section 4.6 hereof. - (f) General Requirements for Spending Exception.
+The following general requirements apply in determining whether a spending exception is met. - (1) Using Adjusted Gross Proceeds to pay principal of any Bonds is not taken into account as an expenditure for purposes of meeting any of the spending tests. - (2) The 6-month spending exception generally is met if all Adjusted Gross Proceeds of the Bonds are spent within 6 months following the Issue Date.
+The test may still be satisfied even if up to 5% of the sale proceeds remain at the end of the initial 6-month period, so long as this amount is spent within 1 year of the Issue Date.